kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ---

-## 🧩 Three Entry Axes – For Deeper Collaboration
+🧩 Three Entry Axes – For Deeper Collaboration

-This repository unfolds along **three interwoven layers** —
+This repository unfolds across three interwoven strands —
-each offering a distinct path into the Phase Drift architecture:
+each offering a different vector into the Phase Drift field:

+---

-### 🛠️ Prototyping Layer
+🛠️ Prototyping Layer
-**Live systems for structural rhythm detection and latency-sensitive interaction**
+Real-time systems for structural feedback and latency-aware interaction
-→ Real-time dashboard, feedback logging, and local-first signal design
+(WebSocket dashboard, logging architecture, local-first implementation)
+`(see: /10_phase_drift_insight/, /06_field_protocol/)`

+---

-### 🌿 Ambient / Spatial Layer
+🌿 Ambient / Spatial Layer
-**Embodied presence through physical modulation and perceptual artifacts**
+Physical interfaces and perceptual artifacts
-→ Installation schemas, lantern protocols, ambient signal devices
+(modulation patterns, installation kits, lantern schemas)
+`(see: /05_meta_strategy/ambient_instruments.md, /07_field_stewardship/)`

+---

-### 🔍 Analytic Layer
+🔍 Analytic Layer
-**Phase-state mapping and field coherence diagnostics**
-→ Drift scoring tables, prompt misalignment heatmaps, structural translation guides
+Phase evaluation protocols, scoring tables, and structural translation guides
+(prompt dictionaries, misalignment logs, heatmaps)
+`(see: /04_model_kit/phase_drift_metrics.md, /01_phase_entry/, /02_phase_logs/)`

+---

-These are **not features** — they are **entry fields**.
+These are entry points — not surface assets.
-Each one holds deeper structural material, most of which is intentionally undocumented.
+If collaboration aligns, each layer opens deeper, undocumented structural detail.

-> You don’t need to explore all three.
+You don’t need to explore all axes.
-> But if resonance emerges in any one —
-> it may be enough to begin.
+But shared rhythm in any one of them may be enough to begin.

-📬 If one of these strands feels aligned,
-reach out: **deepzenspace [at] gmail [dot] com**

 ---